DinglyCoder/Hawkeye-ETHDenver-Hackathon/README.md

 # How to Test and Run

 # Humanity Protocol Feedback
-* Humanity Protocol seems to be in early stages of development so we took that into account when we encountered issues
+* Humanity Protocol seems to be in early stages of development so we took that into account when we encountered issues.
+We appreciate the dev team for responding to our questions and guiding our project.
-* There wasn't an easy or intuitive way to recieve a user's credentials
+* There wasn't clear how user credentials are collected in pracitice.
+Our project assumes there is a seperate credential collection service.
 * Certain bugs were encountered when using the API to validate credentials

 # Video Demo